albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Copies the coordinates at the clicked position into the clipboard.

 The coordinate format depends on the selection in the options dialog on page :ref:`options-units`.

+You can also use the keyboard shortcut ``Ctrl+C`` to copy coordinates at the cursor position in the map window to the clipboard.
+Note that you have to activate the map window by pressing ``F2`` or clicking into it before using any shortcuts there.

 .. _set-center-for-distance-search: